Vikassni04/Assignment-3/README.md

 In my activity page, it can show the parcel whether is packing, shipping or delivered.
 It has the tracking system shows how soon you will get your parcel.
 The brand colour it has 3 colours which is gives like luxury feel.
 Customers will feel pleasant with the colours and buy more of our products
-I created the cover page for our mobile manual cover
+I created the cover page for our mobile manual cover i did the content i write about us and our product that we are selling which is moisturizer,toners,serum and face mask i also did introduction our brand name and the reason of choosing the name